gyanko01/capstone/README.md

 - Design document preparation - structure, sections, literature review
 - Literature Review organization for Design paper
 - ### Goals for the next week
-- Review articles and highlight the most important part
+- Review articles and highlight the most important parts
 - Continue with Design Literature

    ## Week 16: Week of Dec.
 18
 - Fails of the week
 - None
 - ### Successes of the week
-- REviewed the technical articles for RL and RL in finance
+- Reviewed the technical articles for RL and RL in finance
 - Drafted the first 2 sections of Literature review for the design document
 - ### Difficulties of the week
 - Relating the articles to the RLHF design